 Polygamy and the authenticity of the Book of Abraham are probably the two most hotly debated aspects of early Mormonism and Joseph Smith’s prophetic career.
-In recent years much has been made of the papyri, the Egyptian Alphabet and whether the BOA is a translation or a revelation.
+In recent years much has been made of the papyri, the Egyptian Alphabet and whether the Book of Abraham is a translation or a revelation.

 A lot rides on the Book of Abraham for those invested in Joseph Smith’s prophetic calling and the LDS church in general.
-Critics have made persuasive arguments that the papyri is an ancient funerary text, a fact the Church openly acknowledges on its website,
+Critics have long demonstrated that the papyri are an ancient funerary text, a fact the Church openly acknowledges on its website,

 Despite this, the Church still embraces the Book of Abraham as scripture.
 This is very strange position to adopt, but one made of necessity to uphold Joseph Smith as a prophet.
-Proponents of the book have suggested part of the papyri is missing or the papyri was merely a catalyst that sparked Joseph Smith’s prophetic insights.

-While the issue of mummies, missing papyri and translation are all interesting questions, (it gives critics and apologists something to argue about in perpetuity, they are ultimately irrelevant.
-The most important issue the Book of Mormon is the text itself.
-What does the text tell us and does it reveal the Book of Abraham to be an inspired translation/revelation or the product of Joseph Smith’s imagination?
+Proponents of the book have suggested part of the papyri are missing or the papyri was merely a catalyst that sparked Joseph Smith’s prophetic translation.
+While the issues of mummies, missing papyri and catalysts are all interesting questions and gives critics and apologists something to argue about in perpetuity, they are ultimately irrelevant.
+The most important issue the Book of Abraham is the text.
+What does the text tell us, and does it reveal the Book of Abraham to be an inspired translation/revelation or the product of Joseph Smith’s imagination?

 APPROACHING THE TEXT

 I once watched a lecture by Dr. Bart Ehrman in which he addressed the tension and contradictions between the Gospels.
 He said,

 “Read [the Gospels for] yourself carefully.
 You’ve got to read these things carefully.
 You can’t just breeze over them.
 You have to read them word for word and think about what you’re reading.”

 I think that’s sound advice.
-I think we tend to read Joseph Smith’s revelations uncritically, assuming that because they are the product of Joseph Smith they must necessarily be true.
+I think we tend to read Joseph Smith’s revelations uncritically, assuming that because they are the product of Joseph Smith, they must necessarily be true.
 I reject that idea.
-The revelations, the Book of Mormon, Book of Moses and the Book of Abraham must rise or fall on their own merits, not because they come from Joseph Smith.
+The revelations in the D&C, the Book of Mormon, the Book of Moses and the Book of Abraham must rise or fall on their own merits, not because they come from Joseph Smith.
 We have to move away from the idea that Joseph Smith’s every revelation and doctrine are divinely inspired truth.
 Although I really dislike writing that we need to take a “nuanced approach,” we do.
 Joseph Smith wasn’t immune from the follies of humanity.
 He, like the rest of us, is allowed to fail, to be wrong, to make mistakes.
 That’s why we need to carefully read the revelations and books and decide whether or not they are true based on what they teach or reveal.
 So, we’re going to critically review Abraham 3 and pay attention to what we’re reading.

 “Abraham, Abraham, behold, my name is Jehovah, and I have heard thee, and have come down to deliver thee, and to take thee away from thy father’s house, and from all thy kinsfolk, into a strange land which thou knowest not of… (Abraham 1:16)